 What prompted you to finally make the leap?

 YOU did, ya sly thing.
-When I felt more excited reading the course page for Start SEO Writing than I had felt about anything in a long time, I knew I had to do it.
+When I felt more excited reading the course page for your course than I had felt about anything in a long time, I knew I had to do it.
 So I ran to fetch my credit card so fast that the clothes literally ripped apart from my body.
 I haven’t worn clothes since.
 (That #workfromhome life, biotch!)

 What were your biggest hesitations, both in signing up for the course and in trying freelance writing at all?